 This section offers closing reflections and invites readers to consider how they can apply the insights in their own lives and communities.

-Here are some suggestions for what action steps might look like:
+Here are some suggestions on what this impact may look like:

 This section summarizes the student’s data-gathering process and key findings from survey, interview, or other inquiry methods.